danielalexvega/follettcontent/README.md

 This repository contains the solution for the Kontent.ai Kickstart Sample React App.
 It serves as a learning resource for those starting new projects with Kontent.ai, providing a foundational template to build upon.

+This has been repurposed for Blue Cross Blue Shield Alabama

 If you'd like to explore a fully set up Kontent.ai project, you can import content from one of the backups located in the `./scripts/backups` folder.

 ```bash